SPHEREx Pre-Perihelion Mapping of $\mathrm{H_2O}$, $\mathrm{CO_2}$, and $\mathrm{CO}$ in Interstellar Object 3I/ATLAS: Discussion

-There are several other hypotheses that have been proposed to explain \atlas's physical behavior.
-For example, it has been proposed that \atlas\ originated in a very $\co$-poor but $\co_2$-rich exosystem (i.e., a/the nature hypothesis to our evolutionary nurture proposal of advanced thermal evolution).
-We find this explanation problematic, as this would imply a system with a host star C/O ratio $< 1/10$ the Sun's, and a dearth of reduced aliphatic and aromatic species as well.
-[C/Fe] and [C/H] $< -1.0$ for a nearby Milky Way star is highly improbable \citep{2017ApJ...848...34H, 2017LPICo2042.4061L, 2025AJ....170...96M}], and the aliphatic and PAH absorption features for \atlas\ in the JWST NIRSPEC spectrum of \cite{2025ApJ...991L..43C} look to be of reasonably normal strength.
+There are several hypotheses that have been proposed to explain \atlas's physical behavior.
+For example, it has been proposed that \atlas\ originated in a very $\co$-poor but $\co_2$-rich exosystem (i.e., the ``nature hypothesis'' to the following ``evolutionary nurture proposals'').
+Assuming that the $\co:\co_2$ ratio is directly reflective of the natal system's C:O abundance ratio \citep[c.f.,][]{2020NatAs...4..867B}, we find this explanation problematic, as this would imply a system with a host star C/O ratio $< 1/10$ the Sun's, and a dearth of reduced aliphatic and aromatic species as well.
+[C/Fe] and [C/H] $< -1.0$ for a nearby Milky Way star is highly improbable \citep{2017ApJ...848...34H, 2017LPICo2042.4061L, 2025AJ....170...96M}, and the aliphatic and PAH absorption features for \atlas\ in the JWST NIRSPEC spectrum of \cite{2025ApJ...991L..43C} look to be of reasonably normal strength.